-In my previous post, I shared with you how we are working at home on anger management.
+In my previous post, 17 Anger Management Activities for Kids, I shared with you how we are working at home on anger management.
 The post covered the following topics: a) How do I explain to my child what anger is and its function?; b) What does anger look like?
 How angry am I?; and c) Anger management activities for kids.
 Today I would like to share what I believe are the 8 reasons for our kids´ anger management success story.
 Same people, some of the same activities but, unlike in previous home interventions, a successful outcome.

 (Disclosure: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 You can also read our Disclosure & Disclaimer policy here)